 1. Create a separate, pinnable image for your blog post

 The number one mistake that blogs are making today is not having a pinnable image on each blog post!
 Size matters!
-Even if you’re not a graphic designer or have Photoshop, you can make fantastic images that will help your blog posts be seen on Pinterest.
-Canva recently launched some Pinterest templates that are really easy to use.
+Even if you're not a graphic designer or have Photoshop, you can make fantastic images that will help your blog posts be seen on Pinterest.
+Canva has Pinterest templates that are really easy to use.
 Long, tall images command Pinterest taking up the most visual real estate in the Pinterest feed.
-Create images that are 735 pixels x 1102 pixels for maximum appeal and repins.
+Create images that are 1000 pixels x 1500 pixels for maximum appeal and repins.

 A great tip from power pinner Melissa Taylor, update old posts without pinnable images.
 Create new images, add to the blog post then share them on Pinterest.
 You can even get fancy and add the embedded pin at the bottom of the post.

 2. Create a pin on Pinterest for each post